Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

+On the other hand, we use the fact that the filtered $A_{\infty}$ category obtained by Lagrangian Floer theory becomes a DG-category, after reduction of coefficient to the ground ring, the reduction of the map $\mathscr I_{1,1}$ is given by formula \eqref{1618formoo}.
+Here we use the fact that $\mathscr F_{k_1,k_2}$ in \eqref{formlast1614} is $0$ for~${(k_1,k_2) \ne (0,0)}$ and is an isomorphism for $(k_1,k_2) = (0,0)$.

+It is easy to see that the reduction of $\mathscr G_1$ is the same map.
+Therefore, the reduction of $\mathscr G_1$ to the ground ring is a chain homotopy equivalence.
+It implies that $\mathscr G_1$ is a chain homotopy equivalence. \end{proof}

-\section{Orientation and sign.}
+\section{Orientation and sign}

-In this section we discuss orientation and sign.
-The orientation of moduli spaces of pseudo-holomorphic quilt is studied by \cite{WW4}.
-The orientation of moduli spaces of pseudo-holomorphic disc and its relation to $A_{\infty}$ structure is studied in detail in \cite[Chapter 8]{fooobook}.
-Most of the discussion of this section are modification of those two references.
+In this section, we discuss the orientation and the sign.
+The orientation of the moduli spaces of pseudo-holomorphic quilts is studied by \cite{WW4}.
+The orientation of the moduli spaces of pseudo-holomorphic disks (polygons) and its relation to $A_{\infty}$ structures is studied in detail in \cite[Chapter~8]{fooobook}.
+In this section, we will prove that orientation and sign appearing in various moduli spaces and operations in this paper can be reduced to ones of the moduli spaces of pseudo-holomorphic disks and operations defined by it.